Gossamer Bio Under Investigation After 80.1% Stock Plunge Following Trial Failure

 - Lawsuit Background: Gossamer Bio, Inc. is facing a securities class action lawsuit following its February 23, 2026 announcement that the PROSERA study failed to meet its primary endpoint, involving investors who purchased securities between June 16, 2025, and February 20, 2026, indicating potential missteps in clinical trial design.

-- Stock Price Plunge: Following the lawsuit announcement, Gossamer's stock price plummeted by 80%, reflecting market disappointment over the clinical trial results and severely undermining investor confidence in the company's future, which may lead to further capital outflows.
+- Stock Price Plunge: Following the lawsuit announcement, Gossamer's stock price plummeted by 80%, reflecting a severe loss of investor confidence in the company's future prospects, which may jeopardize its listing status on Nasdaq.

 See More